project-gemmi/gemmi/docs/mol.rst

 Unit Cell
 =========

-When working with a structural models in a crystal, we need to work with a unit cell, and in particular we need to be able to switch between orthogonal and fractional coordinates.
+When working with a structural model in a crystal we need to know the unit cell.
+In particular, we need to be able to switch between orthogonal and fractional coordinates.
+Here are the most important properties and methods of the ``UnitCell`` class:

 **C++**